 Hickory Branch Trail is a 3.1 mile out and back trail located near Old Fort, North Carolina and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 Very nice hike.
 Great view of small water fall about half way in.
 The "top view" is about 1.4 miles in.
 If going to 1.75 mile mark the trail kind of was difficult to find.